 8 Wonderful Things to do in Caye Caulker

-To the south, is the island’s only settlement, Caye Caulker Village, with a population of around 1300 and growing.
-To the north, the island is home to a dense mangrove forest and diverse birdlife and is protected by a forest reserve.
-Surrounding the whole area is the spectacular Belize Barrier Reef.
+To the south of Caye Caulker Village are a few secluded accommodation options surrounded by mangroves and to the north, is a dense mangrove forest home to diverse birdlife and is protected by a forest reserve.

-Despite its size, Caye Caulker packs a lot in and has a lot to offer its visitors.
+Despite its size, there are many amazing things to do in Caye Caulker.
+It packs a hell of a lot in and has so much to offer its visitors.
 Be prepared to fall head over heels and end up staying longer than expected.

 Contents